 Yet another Nebula Award winner, this short story—accompanied by several others—is set in a future society ruled by “the Ticktockman.”
 The rebel protagonist plans to overthrow the totalitarian government, but when his lover betrays him, he comes face to face with more than he’s bargained for.
 It’s the same brand of dystopian fiction as Orwell’s 1984 and Huxley’s Brave New World—dark, chilling, and powerful beyond the final page.

 For a roller coaster ride that runs the gamut of genres, look no further than the boundary-crossing Slippage.
 A mind reader exacts his revenge on a serial killer.
 Romance blossoms between members of the undead while the teleplay, and “Crazy As A Soup Sandwich” draws the laughs.
-As an added bonus, there are autobiographical reflections scattered throughout—proving Ellison’s own life is as compelling and heartrending as his fiction.
+As an added bonus, there are autobiographical reflections scattered throughout—proving Ellison’s own life was as compelling and heartrending as his fiction.

 The Beast That Shouted Love at the Heart of the World